 The Problem of Lead Poisoning in NY State and Ontario County

-Lead poisoning is still a problem for children across New York State, including Ontario County.
-Many homes were constructed and painted prior to 1978 when lead based paints were removed from the market.
+Lead poisoning is still a problem for children in Ontario County because many of our older homes were painted with lead based paints.
+In 1978 lead based paints were removed from the market.

 The ingestion of lead contaminated dust, paint, and soil is the primary cause of childhood lead poisoning.
-Lead can also be found in lead glazed or painted pottery, ammunition, fishing sinkers, stained glass solder, batteries, and imported foods, candy, clothing and toys.
+Lead can also be found in lead glazed or painted pottery, ammunition, fishing sinkers, stained glass solder, batteries, imported foods, candy, .

 What can you do to protect your child from becoming lead poisoned?

 - Wash your child’s hands often before nap time, meals, and bedtime.

 - Wet dust and wet mop your home.
 Throw away the wet paper towel after dusting.

 - Feed your children a diet high in whole wheat breads, eggs, meat, milk, yogurt, cheese, and dark green vegetables.
 These types of foods help protect children’s bodies from becoming lead poisoned.

 Lead poisoning has no initial symptoms but can lead to decreased IQ, learning disabilities, behavioral disorders, and anemia.
 The only way to find out if your child is lead poisoned is to have his blood tested for lead.
 This should be done at the ages of one and two years of age.If you are worried about exposure to lead in your home, check out the Lead Poisoning Home Checklist.
 If you answer yes to any of the questions found there, contact Ontario County Public Health at 1(800)299-2995.